Steve Somerville Art Collections

 In the 90s I met studio/corporate photographer John Narvali: www.narvali.com, who mentored me on many things including how to conduct business professionally, with pride, while keeping grounded with a sense of humour.
 He helped me expand my technical knowledge, creativity and confidence.
 I became totally immersed into studio, food, and advertising photography.

 In the late 90s, Radisson Hotels and Resorts hired me to continue an ad campaign started by renowned photographer Elliot Erwitt, photographing hotel employees interacting with guests.
 We flew all over North America on these intense shoots.
-These images ran in many major publications including the New York Times, USA Today, BusinessWeek and Forbes.
-In the meantime, I introduced writing to my skill set and had articles and photos published in the Ottawa Citizen, Toronto Sun, Explore magazine, Travel Holiday magazine and others.
+The images ran in most major publications including the New York Times, USA Today, BusinessWeek and Forbes.
+In the meantime, I introduced travel and adventure writing to my skill set and had articles and photos published in the Ottawa Citizen, Toronto Sun, Explore magazine, Travel Holiday magazine and many others.

-Today I work at Metroland's York Region Media Group.
-Along with all the newspapers, I contribute daily to our website: www.yorkregion.com and now shoot lifestyle and news videos as well as writing articles on photography and other topics.
+Today I contribute daily to Metroland's newspapers and specifically at the website: www.yorkregion.com, and now shoot lifestyle and news videos as well as writing articles on photography and other topics.
 I still freelance and continue to find beauty in nature and wildlife all around us.
-This type of photography is very exhilarating to me, with lots of room for creativity and experimentation.
-Many of these images are presented here at my website.
-Please tour around.
-Feel free to contact me with your comments.

 Venturing ahead, Steve Somerville